At Lake Clark, glaciers are the dominant architects at work. Most of the park and preserve's glaciers are in the Chigmit Mountains.

 The Chigmit Mountains provide the right combination of climatic and geographic features for glacier formation.
 Warm air moving over the Pacific Ocean picks up moisture and carries it north.
 Eventually, the moist air is forced up the rugged Chigmit Mountains where temperatures are much cooler.
 As the marine air cools, it drops its moisture as snowfall on the upper elevations, continually recharging the snow fields that feed the glaciers.
 As the weight and pressure on the buried layers builds, the snowflakes merge together to form ice.
 When over a period of years more snow and ice accumulates than is lost to melting, the glacier is said to be advancing.

-In spite of their tranquil and pretty appearance, glaciers are are massive forces of change.
+In spite of their tranquil and pretty appearance, glaciers are massive forces of change.
 Tremendously heavy and sharp glaciers tear, shear, and rip rock material away from the mountain and valley sides, transport the debris, and eventually dump it into piles called terminal moraines.
 Lateral moraines are piled up on each side of a glacier and are composed of rock material from the valley walls, and rock that avalanches onto the ice surface.
 When two valley glaciers join, two lateral moraines merge to create a medial moraine in the middle of the combined glacier.
 At the foot of a glacier, a person can count the number of medial moraines and determine how many glacial valleys feed the main glacier.
+Features and deposits formed by glacial advances and recession have helped shape the region into the landscape we know today.